 Scholarship support is available for talented undergraduate and graduate music majors.
 Assistantships that include full-tuition remission plus a stipend are available for graduate students.

-Laura Singletary, BM, BME, MS, PhD – Assistant Professor and Program Coordinator of Instrumental Music Education
+Laura Singletary, BM, BME, MS, PhD – Division Chair of Music Education, Assistant Professor and Program Coordinator of Instrumental Music Education

 Matthew Garrett, BM, MM – Assistant Director of Bands, Assistant Professor of Professional Practice in Music